 There are some signs that Canadian airlines may be coming around to recognize that a negotiated settlement is generally preferable to formal adjudication.
 But there is a catch.

-Airlines tend to include a confidentiality clause in the fine print of their offers to settle.
-A confidentiality clause is a gag order that prohibits you from talking to anyone, other than your lawyer, about the details of the settlement.
+Airlines tend to include a confidentiality clause, also known as a non-disclosure agreement (NDA), in the fine print of their offers to settle.
+An NDA is a gag order that prohibits you from talking to anyone, other than your lawyer, about the details of the settlement.

-While a settlement may save you time and anxiety now, a confidentiality clause may cause headaches later and you may be giving away too much.
+While a settlement may save you time and anxiety now, an NDA may cause headaches later and you may be giving away too much.

-While settlement privilege may preclude you from using settlement discussions as evidence in a legal proceeding, a confidentiality clause also prohibits you from talking about the settlement outside of the legal proceeding.
+While settlement privilege may preclude you from using settlement discussions as evidence in a legal proceeding, a confidentiality clause or NDA also prohibits you from talking about the settlement outside of the legal proceeding.

 The effect of signing an agreement with a confidentiality clause is that you cannot talk about it to anyone, other than your lawyer.
 Not on social media, not to your coworkers, not to your friends, and not even to your family members.
 Not now and not anytime in the future.